NouraElMoussaoui/Unlocking-Customer-Insights/README.md

 The goal is to produce a preprocessed dataset ready for analysis and an EDA report providing insights into the data.

-### Task 2: Customer Segmenetation Modeling
-     🚧 This Task is currently in progress.

 #### Skills Used
 - Python programming
 - Data manipulation with Pandas , NumPy
 - Data visualization with Matplotlib and Seaborn
 - Statistical analysis

-#### Skills To Be Used
-- Machine learning algorithms